-- 1.6.4.
+- 1.25.
+The crushed rock landbank is well in excess of the required 10 years, and also far in excess of the timescale of the current 2014 Bournemouth, Dorset and Poole Minerals Strategy or the emerging Draft Mineral Sites Plan.
+However, it should be noted that it is very difficult to determine (estimate) the crushed rock landbank with any accuracy.
+The figure of around 19 mt is conservative, and is almost entirely located on Portland.
+It could change at relatively short notice. - 1.26.
 The Draft Mineral Sites Plan (timetabled for submission to Secretary of State in March 2017) does not propose any new open-cast quarries on Portland, in line with the policy stance of the 2014 Minerals Strategy.
-One mine extension is proposed.
-No permissions for crushed rock quarries were issued in 2014. - 1.6.5.
-The closure of Swanworth, in Purbeck, would impact strongly on sales of crushed rock.
-The current Swanworth Quarry has about 6/7 years of reserves remaining.
-Swanworth currently produces approximately half of the annual output of crushed rock in Dorset and if the proposed Swanworth Quarry extension is ultimately unsuccessful, the annual output of crushed rock will fall significantly below the current 10 year average during the timescale of the Plan unless quarries on Portland can double their output.
-The Draft Mineral Sites Plan is considering an extension to Swanworth Quarry in Purbeck, the largest producer of crushed rock in Dorset.
-However, as the quarry and proposed extension are in the Dorset Area of Outstanding Natural Beauty, there is uncertainty as to whether or not the Plan will ultimately be able to include the proposed extension.
+One mine extension is proposed through the Draft Mineral Sites Plan.
+No permissions for crushed rock quarries were issued in 2014. - 1.27.
+The current Swanworth Quarry is the largest producer of crushed rock in Dorset, producing approximately half of the total annual output.
+With only about 6 years of reserves remaining, its closure would impact strongly on sales of crushed rock.
+The Draft Mineral Sites Plan includes a proposed extension to Swanworth Quarry in Purbeck.
+If the proposed quarry extension is ultimately unsuccessful, the annual output of crushed rock will fall significantly below the current 10 year average during the timescale of the Plan unless quarries on Portland can double their output.
+However, Swanworth and its proposed extension are in the Dorset Area of Outstanding Natural Beauty, so there is uncertainty as to whether or not the extension will be achieved.